Analytics & TestingContent MarketingCustomer Data PlatformsEmail Marketing & AutomationMarketing & Sales VideosMarketing Infographics

 Target Acquired: The Science of Building Buyer Personas

-Buyer personas build marketing efficiency, alignment, and effectiveness with a uniform target audience when communicating with potential clients through advertising, marketing campaigns, or within your content marketing strategies.
+Buyer personas build marketing efficiency, alignment, and effectiveness by providing a uniform target audience when communicating with potential clients through advertising, marketing campaigns, or your content marketing strategies.

 If you have a buyer persona, you can hand that off to your creative team or your agency to save them time and increase the likelihood of marketing effectiveness.
-Your creative team will understand the tone, style, and delivery strategy and where buyers are researching elsewhere.
+Your creative team will understand the tone, style, and delivery strategy, as well as where buyers are researching elsewhere.

 Buyer Personas, when mapped to the Buying Journeys, help companies identify the gaps in their content strategies.
 In my first example, where an IT professional was concerned about security, third-party audits or certifications could be included in marketing and advertising material to put that team member at ease.